 - Measuring cups and tablespoons

-Step 1 : Measure and make Base of Granola
+Step 1: Measure and make the Base of the Granola

 Preheat oven to 300F.

-Pulse until the nuts are rough chopped, 3-5 times.
+Pulse until the nuts are roughly chopped, 3-5 times.

 Step 2: Mix Liquid Ingredients and Almond Flour